ros2/design/articles/intraprocess_communication.md

 2. The message is moved into a shared pointer `std::shared_ptr<MessageT> shared_msg = std::move(msg)`.
 3. `Publisher::publish(std::unique_ptr<MessageT> msg)` calls `IntraProcessManager::do_intra_process_publish(uint64_t pub_id, std::shared_ptr<MessageT> shared_msg)`.

-The following steps are identical to steps 3, 4 and 5 applied when publishing only intra-processs.
+The following steps are identical to steps 3, 4, and 5 applied when publishing only intra-process.

 4. `IntraProcessManager::do_intra_process_publish(...)` uses the `uint64_t pub_id` to call `IntraProcessManager::get_subscription_ids_for_pub(uint64_t pub_id)`.
 Then it calls `IntraProcessManager::find_matching_subscriptions(PublisherInfo pub_info)`.
-This returns the ids correspondin to `Subscription`s that have a QoS compatible for receiving the message.
+This returns the ids corresponding to `Subscription`s that have a QoS compatible for receiving the message.
 These ids are divided into two sublists, according to the data-type that is stored in the buffer of each `Susbscription`: requesting ownership (`unique_ptr<MessageT>`) or accepting shared (`shared_ptr<MessageT>`, but also `MessageT` since it will copy data in any case).
 5. The message is "added" to the ring buffer of all the items in the list.
 The `rcl_guard_condition_t` member of `SubscriptionIntraProcessWaitable` of each `Subscription` is triggered (this wakes up `rclcpp::spin`).